This post may contain affiliate links. Please read our disclosure policy.

 - Grill chicken for 5-7 minutes per side (lid closed) or until chicken is no longer pink and fully cooked through.
 Always use a digital thermometer to ensure the internal temperature is 165°F. See note below on alternately baking chicken.

-- Top each piece of chicken with 1-2 slices of tomato (sprinkle tomatoes with a pinch of salt to really set it off) then 1-2 slices of fresh mozzarella cheese.
-Close the lid and grill for 2-3 more minutes or until cheese is warm and starting to melt.
+- Top each piece of chicken with 1-2 slices of tomato (sprinkle tomatoes with a pinch of salt), then 1-2 slices of fresh mozzarella cheese.
+Close the lid and grill for 2-3 more minutes or until the cheese is warm and starting to melt.

 - Remove from the heat, drizzle with balsamic and sprinkle with chopped fresh basil.